-- 1. What are the sources of Samsung's cost advantage in DRAM in 2003? - 2.
-What are the sources of Samsung's price premium in DRAM in 2003? - 3.
-What recommendation would you make to Chairman Lee regarding Samsung's response to the
+- What recommendation would you make to Chairman Lee regarding Samsung's response to the threat of large-scale Chinese entry? - 2.
+What are the sources of Samsung's cost advantage in DRAM in 2003? - 3.
+What are the sources of Samsung's price premium in DRAM in 2003?